 Tests for VItamin B12 deficiency

 Unfortunately, the blood tests that are ordered to check for vitamin B12 deficiency don’t give the true picture of functioning B12 in your system and can sometimes miss suboptimal B12 levels.

-Vitamin B12 levels in the blood is often an inaccurate reflection of your B12 status and also there are some concerns about the range that is being used in the labs which are very broad often from 200-900 ng/ml.
+Vitamin B12 levels in the blood is often an inaccurate reflection of your vitamin B12 status in the body and also there are some concerns about the range that is being used in the labs which are very broad often from 200-900 ng/ml.

 The broad range can miss the patients whose levels might be on the lower end of the spectrum and still have symptoms.